vpjaseem/collaboration/Webinars/CUCM_MS_Teams_Integration.md

 Join us for a comprehensive exploration of how to bridge the gap between these two industry leaders, enhancing your ability to connect, communicate, and collaborate with unparalleled efficiency.
 Our webinar will cover everything you need to know about bringing the power of Microsoft Teams into the Cisco Unified Communications environment, leveraging the robust capabilities of Cisco CUBE as the bridge.

-The session will be conducted via Zoom Meeting Platform, I Strongly recomend to **install Zoom App** for the smooth experience.
+The session will be conducted via Zoom Meeting Platform, I Strongly recommend to **install Zoom App** for the smooth experience.

 ## Class Whiteboard Link
-The contents and drawings we disucssed in the session will be available here.
+The contents and drawings we discussed in the session will be available here.
 - Whiteboard [Link](https://notability.com/n/2ENMinaEW4jAfuCk2Ig4vS)

 ## Prerequisites